ros-drivers/flir_camera_driver/spinnaker_camera_driver/README.md

 ``acquisition_timeout`` seconds, the acquisition is restarted.
 This operation may not be thread safe so the driver already running could possibly crash.
-This issue can be avoided by running all drivers in the same address space with a composable node.
+This issue can be avoided by running all drivers in the same address space with a composable node (see stereo launch file for example).

 ## How to contribute
 Please provide feedback if you cannot get your camera working or if the code does not compile for you.
 Feedback is crucial for the software development process.
+However, before opening issues on github first verify that the problem is not present when using spinview.

 Bug fixes and config files for new cameras are greatly appreciated.
 Before submitting a pull request, run this to see if your